JesseBuckley/EventTrackerProject/README.md

 ## Project Description

 This project is an inventory tracker application designed to help users manage their inventory of items.
 It provides CRUD (Create, Read, Update, Delete) functionality for inventory items, allowing users to add, view, update, and remove items from their inventory.

-Currently only functional via Postman.
+- Currently only functional via Postman.
+- Inventory database has items in inventory 1-3 starting out.

 ## Technologies Used